List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 Romani is a researcher and doctor in Chaldea Security Organization.
 He is a realist and a pessimist.
 Despite uttering wishful thinking as a mood-maker, he seems somewhat shameless due to inwardly thinking of them as pipe dreams.
-He serves as a temporary leader in Chaldea during the events of the game after Olga Marie died from the First Order Incident.
+He serves as a temporary leader in Chaldea during the events of the game after Olga Marie's presumed death from the First Order Incident.
 It is later revealed in the final chapter of the game that he is once a Servant: The Grand Caster Solomon.
 On his past life before becoming human, he and Marisbury Animusphere participated at the Fuyuki Holy Grail war and won.
 He became a human being after his own wish in the Holy Grail, which recognized him as "not incarnated as a Heroic Spirit" and that he is reborn as a human that has no relation to Solomon.
 He became a member of the Chaldea Security Organization as part of the medical staff.

 Due to his wish, his former body became a vessel for the 72 Demons of the Ars Goeta, exacting their revenge against humanity.
 At the final chapter of the game, during the battle between Ritsuka and Goeta, Romani appears and reveals the truth to Ritsuka as he becomes Solomon again.
 He decides to erase himself from history using his Noble Phantasm, though weakening Goeta in the process for Ritsuka to defeat him.
 Though he died, he had lived a very good life as a human and his sacrifice ensured Chaldea's victory and the completion of the Grand Order.

-Later, a mysterious individual known as "The Chaldean (カルデアの者, Karudea no Mono)", who bears a similar appearance to Romani's after his death at the hands of Goetia, appears in Cosmos in The Lostbelt chapter claiming to be affiliated with Chaldea.
-He first had several mentions in earlier Lostbelt chapters as a mysterious individual spreading Chaldea's existence as hope, until his full first appearance in the Atlantis Lostbelt where he saves Ritsuka and company from their first encounter with Kirschtaria, who seemed to fear him as well.
-Though Ritsuka and Mash are delightful to see him again, he claims not to be the Romani they know, though at the same time later he adopts his name.
-He is currently travelling through the Lostbelts ahead of the Shadow Border, helping the inhabitants and spreading the name of Chaldea for an unknown agenda.